-Hillman Racing enters its fourth season of NASCAR competition in 2015, but the roots of the organization are anything but new to the sport.
+Hillman Racing enters its fifth season of NASCAR competition in 2016, but the roots of the organization are anything but new to the sport.
 Team owner Mike Hillman Sr. played a key role in the founding of Germain Racing and was the architect of the group’s two NASCAR championships in 2006 and 2010.

 For over 25 years, Hillman has been involved in NASCAR racing.
 Throughout his career he has worked as a crew chief and general manager in each of NASCAR’s top three series.
 He has worked with such drivers as Dick Trickle, Kyle Petty, Joe Nemechek, Mike Wallace, Robby Gordon and Brett Bodine.

 In 1988, Hillman earned a NASCAR Nationwide Series Championship with driver Tommy Ellis.